dashpay/docs/governance/index.rst

 ^^^^^^^^^

 - Proposals are a request to receive funds
-- Proposals can be submitted by anyone for a fee of 5 dash.
+- Proposals can be submitted by anyone for a fee of 5 Dash.
 The proposal fee is irreversibly destroyed on submission.
 - Proposals cannot be altered once submitted